 Now that we have kids and don’t live in the city anymore, we don’t eat nearly as much cheesecake.
-It’s pretty sad, but luckily there are quite a few treats that are coming out of this kitchen these days.
+It’s pretty sad, but luckily there are quite a few treats that are coming out of this kitchen.

-These Cherry Cheesecake Brownies are one of my favorites (and I don’t make them nearly enough!), but this Slow Cooker Caramel Apple Pudding Cake and this Chocolate Cheesecake will also do the trick just fine.
+These Cherry Cheesecake Brownies are one of my favorites (and I don’t make them nearly enough!), but this No Bake Oreo Cheesecake or even this classic Easy Cheesecake Recipe will do the trick just fine!

 Luckily though, my good friend and cheesecake-eating partner was out for a visit the day that I made these the first time, so I had someone to share them with.
 She approved, and so here we are today!